jigzahoy/torrent-parser/README.md

 Some of the RegEx patterns are from [jzjzjzj](https://github.com/jzjzjzj/parse-torrent-name).

 ## TODO

-- Extract Episode Title
-- Extract Torrent Group
-- Extract other parts
+- Apply Design Patterns
-- Extract Garbage
+- Optimize Code
 - Export to JSON file